Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 A continuous symmetry is spontaneously broken if this symmetry is not realized in its ground state.
 Therefore, Eq.~\eqref{eq:SBCS} implies the spontaneous breaking of chiral symmetry.
-Then the Goldstone's theorem~\cite{Goldstone:1961eq,Goldstone:1962es} demands that there should exist spin-zero massless particles, which are called Goldstone bosons.
-The number of Goldstone bosons is equal to the number of the broken generators, so there should exist eight Goldstone bosons according to Eq.~\eqref{eq:SBCS}.
-The eight lightest pseudoscalars ($\pi^{+},\pi^{-},\pi^{0},K^{+},K^{-},K^{0},\bar{K}^{0},\eta$) coincidentally correspond to the eight Goldstone bosons.
-Their non-vanishing masses arise from light quark masses which break the chiral symmetry explicitly.
+Then the Goldstone's theorem~\cite{Goldstone:1961eq,Goldstone:1962es} demands that there should exist massless particles {with the same quantum numbers as the broken generators}, which are called Goldstone bosons.
+The number of Goldstone bosons is equal to the number of the broken generators, so there should exist eight Goldstone bosons according to Eq.~\eqref{eq:SBCS} {with $J^P=0^-$}.
+The eight lightest pseudoscalars ($\pi^{+},\pi^{-},\pi^{0},K^{+},K^{-},K^{0},\bar{K}^{0},\eta$) coincidentally correspond to the eight Goldstone bosons. {According to the Lorentz invariance, one can parameterize the following matrix elements,